عوامل مؤثر بر تمایل به پرداخت برای بهبود مدیریت پسماند جامد در کویته، پاکستان

 چکیده [English]

-Background: Solid waste management is continuing to be a great challenge across the globe especially in the developing world, Pakistan not exempted.
+Background: Solid waste management is continuing to be a major challenge across the globe, especially in the developing world, with Pakistan not exempt.

 Objectives: The aim of this study was to explore the factors affecting willingness to pay for improved solid waste management in Quetta Metropolitan City, Balochistan, Pakistan.

-Methodology: For this cross-sectional study, multistage sampling was employed for the selection of the households.
-The data from collected between November 2022 to December 2022 from 400 respondents through a questionnaire based survey.
-The data was analyzed through descriptive and inferential statistics.
+Methods: We employed multistage sampling for this cross-sectional study to select the households.
+The data was collected between November 2022 and December 2022 from 400 respondents through a questionnaire-based survey.
+We analyzed the data using both descriptive and inferential statistics.

-Results: The findings revealed that 76.5% of the respondents were willing to pay for Improved Solid Waste Management (ISWM) in the study area.
-The logistic regression analysis on households' willingness to pay for ISWM waste revealed that age, gender, educational attainment, type of family, monthly income, and education on waste disposal were positively associated with on willingness to pay.
-This research concluded that people with higher incomes are more willing to pay for better waste management.
-Economic disparities affect community involvement in waste management.
+Results: The findings revealed that 76.5% of the respondents were willing to pay for improved solid waste management (ISWM) in Quetta.
+The logistic regression analysis on households' willingness to pay for ISWM waste revealed that age, gender, educational attainment, type of family, monthly income, and education on waste disposal were positively associated with willingness to pay.
+The findings imply that people with higher incomes are more willing to pay for better waste management.
+Economic disparities among the respondents affect community involvement in waste management.
 Urgent action is needed to address environmental and health problems caused by poor waste disposal in Quetta.

 کلیدواژهها [English]